ItIsNotAPlayer/Super-Duper-Vanilla/DOCUMENTATION.md

 List of discarded and disabled programs.
 They typically have no other purposes other than disabling a program by using `discard;` + `return;`.
 This method is used to conveniently disable programs without using `shaders.properties` to disable the program per world.

 ## Program Properties
 Found in their respective programs in .fsh and .vsh files.
 The following are the listed common program macros.
-These macros typically only defines the program.
+These macros typically describes the program and its properties.

-This along with the `GBUFFERS` macro, are used to identify the quirks in the current program for the shader to detect.

-This list's purpose is to fully realize the shader pipeline and visualize the flow of data across programs and their purpose.
+This list's purpose is to fully realize the shader pipeline (based on Iris) and visualize the flow of data across programs and their purpose.

 ### Before Gbuffers
 | Program Macros        | Blend Type  | Program Type     | Shading Type | Usage            |